sillageeee/xenzhub/README.md

     return hit == nil or hit:IsDescendantOf(targetPart.Parent)
 end

--- FUNÇÃO DE AIMBOT
 local function GetClosestTarget()
     local closestPlayer, shortestDistance = nil, AimbotFOV
     for _, player in pairs(Players:GetPlayers()) do
         if player ~= LocalPlayer and player.Character and player.Character:FindFirstChild("Head") then
-            -- Checar se está no mesmo time if AimbotTeamCheck and player.Team == LocalPlayer.Team then continue
+            if AimbotTeamCheck and player.Team == LocalPlayer.Team then continue end
-            end

             local head = player.Character.Head
             local pos, visible = Camera:WorldToViewportPoint(head.Position)
             if visible then